 Factual error: The vents that Hunt and his sidekick crawl down at CIA Headquarters are standard galvanized steel box vents; they are very common in the building trade.
 Try walking or crawling down one - you'll make a noise like the sky is falling down.
 People will be able to hear you for miles.
 Every person in that building would know somebody crawling about in the vent system.
 (This error applies to dozens of films, not only this one).

 Factual error: CIA headquarters in Langley has its own firefighting unit and never, ever calls for outside help.
+In fact it is official CIA policy that they would rather have a building and its contents burn to the ground than allow unauthorised access by firefighters they know nothing about.

 Factual error: The train is a French TGV, these do not operate in the UK (not to date anyway) The Channel Tunnel passenger train is the Eurostar.